Erik Rutan: Equipment

 Erik is a long time player of B.C.
 Rich guitars and has played various Ironbirds and V's with Dimarzio, EMG, Seymour Duncan, and (more recently) Fishman pickups.
 He has also played Ibanez guitars, mostly during his latter days with Morbid Angel and the early Hate Eternal days.
 During his time with Ripping Corpse, he played a Yamaha superstrat guitar (most likely an RGX model).
 For Morbid Angel, he used a Gibson Explorer outfitted with a Floyd Rose bridge and an Ibanez Universe guitar given to him by Trey Azagthoth.
 Recently, B.C.
 Rich created an Erik Rutan custom 7-string Ironbird with Fishman Fluence pickups and this is now his main guitar for Cannibal Corpse.
 Erik uses various amps from various companies including Marshall, ENGL, and Mesa Boogie.

 In 2021 Rutan got an endorsement with B.C.
 Rich, he now has his own signature 7 String Ironbird.

 Personal life

-Rutan engages in yoga stretches and mediation prior to performing live.
+Rutan engages in yoga stretches and meditation prior to performing live.

+In 2002, Rutan contracted a foodborne illness from escherichia coli after eating what he believed was a "bad steak" from a truck stop in North Carolina while en route to Portland.
+In the music history book Raising Hell, he recounted having severe diarrhea and passing out from dehydration.
+This led to him having to go to the hospital, cancel the show, and be on a special diet for a month.

 In 2024, Rutan lost 90% of everything he owned due to Hurricane Helene and Hurricane Milton, which required him to leave a European tour with Cannibal Corpse early.
-He said in a statement: "Personal and family belongings, photos, things that can never be replaced as well as musical and studio gear was either severely damaged or completely destroyed.
-This experience has been difficult beyond words.
-Almost three weeks ago, I left the Cannibal Corpse tour to fly home to be with my wife, only to see our home and all our belongings in ruin.
-This has been one of the most difficult times of our lives. [...]
-We worked so hard our entire lives to achieve what we have only to see it all taken away in a fleeting moment.
-I have no idea how we will overcome all of this, but anyone that knows us knows that we will fight our way back through sheer will and determination to hopefully one day reclaim some kind of normalcy."

-As documented by Granville Guitars, both his Gibson Explorer and his Ibanez Universe from his days with Morbid Angel have been restored to playing condition.
+As documented by Granville Guitars, two of his retired custom shop BC Rich Ironbirds, as well as his Gibson Explorer and his Ibanez Universe from his days with Morbid Angel have been restored to playing condition.